jozu-ai/kitops/docs/src/docs/next-steps.md

 ## Making your own Kitfile

 A Kitfile is the configuration document for your ModelKit.
 It's written in YAML so it's easy to read.
-There are four main parts to a Kitfile:
+There are five main parts to a Kitfile:

 1. The `package` section: Metadata about the ModelKit, including the author, description, and license
+1. The `model` section: Information about the serialized model
+1. The `docs` section: Information about documentation for the ModelKit
-1. The `code` section: Path and information about codebases related to the project, including Jupyter notebook folders
+1. The `code` section: Information about codebases related to the project, including Jupyter notebook folders
-1. The `datasets` section: Path and information on included datasets
+1. The `datasets` section: Information on included datasets
-1. The `model` section: Path and information on the serialized model

-A Kitfile only needs the `package` section, plus one of the other sections.
+A Kitfile only needs the `package` section, plus one or more of the other sections.

-The `package` and `model` sections can only contain a single model (you can chain models by using multiple ModelKits).
+The `model` section can only contain a single model (you can chain models by using multiple ModelKits).

-The `datasets`, `code`, and `name` sections are lists, so each entry must start with a dash.
+The `datasets`, `code`, and `docs` sections are lists, so each entry must start with a dash.
 The dash is required even if you are only packaging a single item of that type.

 Here's a snippet of a KitFile that contains two datasets, notice that each starts with "-":